Electrode-iOS/ELWebService/docs/Programming-Guide.md

 ## More Information

-For more information check out Swallow's [Readme](https://github.com/TheHolyGrail/Swallow#swallow) as well as the documentation in the [source files](https://github.com/TheHolyGrail/Swallow/tree/master/Source).
-Feel free to open [issues](https://github.com/TheHolyGrail/Swallow/issues) and of course [pull requests](https://github.com/TheHolyGrail/Swallow/pulls) are always welcomed!
+For more information check out ELWebService's [Readme](https://github.com/TheHolyGrail/ELWebService#ELWebService) as well as the documentation in the [source files](https://github.com/TheHolyGrail/ELWebService/tree/master/Source).
+Feel free to open [issues](https://github.com/TheHolyGrail/ELWebService/issues) and of course [pull requests](https://github.com/TheHolyGrail/ELWebService/pulls) are always welcomed!